yelghali/Enterprise-Scale-for-AKS/Scenarios/Backup-Restore/velero_terraform_sample/README.md

 **Backup & Restore of persistent volumes**

    -    If you are using StorageClasses with provisioners `kubernetes.io/azure-disk` and `kubernetes.io/azure-file`:
-          - It might be simpler to use filesystem backup with Restic
+          - It might be simpler to use filesystem backup with Restic as it works with Azure File & Azure Disk.

    -    If you are using StorageClasses with provisioners `disk.csi.azure.com` and `file.csi.azure.com`:
-          - using CSI drivers for Azure Disk and Azure File is the standard.
+          - using CSI drivers for Azure Disk and Azure File is the standard, with ZRS sku for availbility zone support.
-          - Regional volume snapshot with CSI Driver is coming soon !
-For Restore to a cluster in a secondary region, use Restic for now
+          - Regional volume snapshot with CSI Driver is coming soon ! to Restore to a cluster in a secondary region, use Restic for now

+   -    Note on <a href="https://docs.microsoft.com/en-us/azure/aks/availability-zones#azure-disk-availability-zone-support" target="_blank">Azure Disk Availability Zone support</a>
+           - Volumes that use Azure managed LRS disks are not zone-redundant resources, those volumes cannot be attached across zones and must be co-located in the same zone as a given node hosting the target pod
+           -

  ## Compatibility